What is Pain? Where Does It Come From?

 Despite the millions of people around the world who feel pain every day, most of us know surprisingly little about what pain is and how it works.
 When your finger touches a hot stove, why does it take a few nanoseconds to pull your hand away?
 When your neck aches or knees throb while you’re sitting still, what’s really going on?
 And why does aching pain feel different than sharp or searing pain?

-If you’re looking for some answers to related questions, you’ve come to the right place.
-Here you can explore the nuances to understanding pain and learn about better ways to manage it.
+If you’re looking for some answers to pain-related questions, you’ve come to the right place.
+Here you can explore the nuances of understanding pain and learn about better ways to manage it.

 What is Pain & Where Does it Come From?